Last Updated on August 18, 2021

 Elderflowers are among the many ephemeral flowers you can eat to look for as the season progresses.
 Like the berries, elderflowers have excellent medicinal properties.
 Here’s what to know about elderflower benefits and how to get them.

 We don’t often think about the edible parts of trees, but your spruce and pine trees are perfect for seasonal eating, providing vitamin C in winter when there are few other local sources in many places.
 Here’s how to make spruce tea and how to forage spruce tips in spring.
+Here are 25 spruce tip recipes if you need some ideas what to do with them.
 Or if you have access to pine trees, here’s more on pine needle tea benefits.

 What’s more in tune with the seasons than foraging these ephemeral treats?